 India is definitely one of the most beautiful places on Earth.
 With all the culture, fantastic cuisine, beautiful beaches and vibrant cities, it might get hard to check out everything that is amazing in this incredible country.
 And probably because of that, some breathtaking and unique buildings in India gets lost from tourists routes.

-Today with a little bit of help from my fellow travel enthusiasts from Travel Ticker – an excellent website that helps travelers book hotels a lot cheaper – I am going to share a list of five real architectural miracles all around India that is somehow not very widely known as a tourists attractions.
+I am going to share a list of five real architectural miracles all around India that is somehow not very widely known as a tourists attractions.
 But that is nothing wrong, actually.
 Exactly because of this, you will get a better chance to visit these places and adore them without fighting tons of tourists!

 About 100 kilometers away from Jaipur, nearby the Agra road, you can find truly amazing work of humans hands – Chand Boari.
 This extraordinary step well was built in approximately 800 AD by King Chanda of the Nikumbha Dynasty, and it contains 3,500 narrow steps over 13 stories and extends approximately 100 feet into the ground!
 Chand Boari is actually one of the deepest and largest step wells in India.
 Upon completion, it was dedicated to Hashat Mata, Goddess of Joy and Happiness, but somehow not many tourists routes visits and admires it.